-Deep day-to-day uncertainty about how much one will need to work in order to make a living and keep a roof over one's head, and the basis on which one's work will be measured and compensated, can lead to feelings of distress.
+Deep day-to-day uncertainty about how much one will earn, how much one will need to work in order to make a living and keep a roof over one's head, and the basis on which one's work will be measured and compensated, can lead to feelings of distress.
 Researchers have documented associations between insecure income (including payment by the task or piece-rate pay) and psychological distress.
-128